BuildOnViction/docs/docs/masternode/docker.md

 To achieve that, you just need to run our `tomochain/node` docker image.

-This image is running the [TomoChain go client](https://github.com/tomochain/tomochain) with some automation added on top.
+This image runs the [TomoChain go client](https://github.com/tomochain/tomochain) with some automation added on top.

 ## Tags